-ECL will actively support and engage in CCHL's current programme of work.
-This includes participation in the CCHL Group's Sustainability Working Group and aligning its objectives to CCHL's initiatives, including carbon reduction, honoring Te Tiriti o Waitangi, encouraging gender balance, diversity and inclusion.
+ECL will actively support and engage in the Shareholder's current program of work.
+This includes participation in the CCHL Group's Sustainability Working Group and aligning its objectives to CCHL's initiatives including carbon reduction, honoring Te Titiri o Waitangi, encouraging gender balance, diversity and inclusion.